-The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, KPMG LLP, for the fiscal years 2016 and 2015, respectively:
+The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, KPMG LLP, for the fiscal years 2017 and 2016, respectively:

-(\$000's) 2016 2015
+(\$000's) 2017 2016

-Audit fees (1) 5,640 6,006
+Audit fees (1) 6,020 5,640

-Audit-related fees (2) 1,520 710
+Audit-related fees(2) 658 1,520

-Tax-related fees (3) 98 79
+Tax-related fees (3) 39 98

-All other fees (4) 229 85
+All other fees (4) 601 229

-Total Fees (1) 7,487 6,880
+Total Fees(1) 7,318 7,487

-(1) Audit fees include fees for services related to the audit of the Corporation's consolidated financial statements, including the audit of Choice Properties and President's Choice Bank (each a subsidiary of the Corporation).
-Audit fees also include fees for services related to the review of quarterly reports, auditor involvement with securities filings, audit procedures performed relating to the Company's IT system conversion, and the interpretation of accounting and financial reporting standards.

-(4) All other fees are for services related to legislative and/or regulatory compliance.
+- (1) Audit fees include fees for services related to the audit of the Corporation's consolidated financial statements, including the audit of Shoppers Drug Mart, Choice Properties and President's Choice Bank (each a subsidiary of the Corporation).
+Audit fees also include fees for services related to the review of quarterly reports, auditor involvement with securities filings, Eagle Credit Card Trust and Loblaw Companies Limited prospectuses in 2017, audit of the historical carve out financial statements of the Loblaw Gas Bar Operations and the interpretation of accounting and financial reporting standards. - (2) Audit-related fees include fees for French translation services associated with the Company's financial and regulatory filings, the audit of pension plans and certain special projects. - (3) Tax-related fees include fees for tax compliance services and advice. - (4) All other fees are for services related to legislative and/or regulatory compliance and certain IT advisory services.